 - Separate the pumpkin flesh from the skin and throw the skin away.
 Using an immersion blender, puree the pumpkin until it's smooth.

-- If you want this to be thicker, let it strain over 2-3 layers of cheesecloth placed over a strainer in a bowl to separate some of the liquid out of the puree.
+- If you want this to be thicker, let it strain through a nut milk bag or over 2-3 layers of cheesecloth placed over a strainer in a bowl to separate some of the liquid out of the puree.

 - Use puree for pumpkin butter, soups, pies, cookies, and more.